bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### `v-b-toggle` directive

-Using the `v-b-toggle` directive is the prefered method for _opening_ the sidebar, as it automatically handles applying the `aria-controls` and `aria-expanded` accessibility attributes on the trigger element.
+Using the `v-b-toggle` directive is the preferred method for _opening_ the sidebar, as it automatically handles applying the `aria-controls` and `aria-expanded` accessibility attributes on the trigger element.